slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'If you live long enough, most people will get what they deserve.' -- Charlie Munger*

 Unless you're winning, life will seem unfair to you, but, bad luck is often bad planning.
-If you're sure it's not, be positive, the pendulum will swing back your way eventually.
-There’s no magic in the world, it's all math.
+If you're sure it’s not, be positive, the pendulum will swing back your way eventually.
+There’s no magic in the world, it’s all math.
 The best things in life are born from coincidence.

 «Random» usually means that you haven’t looked long enough to see a pattern emerge.